nagasaisujan/maven_project/README.md

 # maven-project

-Maven Project can be built using jenkins and deploying on tomcat server
+Maven Project can be built using jenkins and deploying on tomcat server is it done?